Table of Contents

 Which Way To Go?

-We hope this article has provided you with a better understanding of whether or not you need a degree to be a web developer and given you some ideas for how to become a web developer without a degree.
+We hope this article has given you a better understanding of whether or not you need a degree to be a web developer and some ideas for how to become a web developer without a degree.

-Out of the options available to you, coding boot camp or a computer science degree are the safest bets to easily land an entry-level coding job.
-The majority of employers view these paths equally in terms of the skills they provide potential employees, so either path can work for you!
+Out of the options available, a coding boot camp or a computer science degree are the safest bets to land an entry-level coding job easily.
+Most employers view these paths equally regarding the skills they provide potential employees, so either path can work for you!

 Also, Read Some fascinating Details About coding boot camp vs college degree.